sct-pipeline/levin-stroke/README.md

 Where `<ID>` is the subject ID, eg: `007PGA`

+The BIDS dataset is stored privately under `git-annex/datasets/levin-stroke`

 ## Process data

 Processing pipeline for project involving stroke patients.
 PI is Dr. Levin.